Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_13_list.rst

 Building a list
 ---------------

-as we have already seen, we can gradually build lists in a program.
+As we have already seen, we can gradually build lists in a program.
 For example, if we are given a tuple of numbers from which we want to copy those that are greater than zero (and perform some extra task with these numbers latter), we can do this:

 .. activecode:: console__collections_list_create